peanutbutterandcrackers/tuxtype-make-wordlist/README.md

 word list file with the name **$USER [Keys: *keys_you_have_learned*]** where *$USER* is your username.

-The script goes through the file */usr/share/dict/words* and *grep*-s all the words made from only the selected letters and create a word list file (the level file) out of it, and copies that to *~/.tuxtype/words*.
+The script goes through the file */usr/share/dict/words*, *grep*-s all the words made from only the selected letters, creates a word list file (the level file) out of it, and copies that to *~/.tuxtype/words*.

 ```$ bash makeWordList.sh --help # for more available options```